 Let’s find out.

-It’s not a design that will appeal to everyone, but we must commend Sennheiser on accomplishing everything they aspired toward with this design principle.
-Needless to say, the headset also has a very premium feel to it.
+It’s not a design that will appeal to everyone, but we must commend Sennheiser on accomplishing everything they aspired towards with this design principle.
+The headset also has a very premium feel to it.

 Of course, if you’re a fan of flashy accessories, you can still breathe some life into the GSP 670 by swapping the removable side plates.
 The selection of side plates isn’t too varied, but the customizability option is present.

-All in all, the GSP 670 sports an aesthetic that’s hard to dislike – the angular, futuristic shape combined with the sleek and stylish color scheme simply gives off an impression that feels distinctly gaming but not distracting.
+The GSP 670 sports an aesthetic that is hard to dislike.
+The angular, futuristic shape combined with the sleek and stylish color scheme simply gives off an impression that feels distinctly gaming but is not distracting.

-We said that you get a premium feeling when you hold this headset and the weight is undoubtedly part of the reason for this.
-This device weighs in at just under 400 grams, which we can by no means categorize as lightweight.
+We said that you get a premium feeling when holding this headset, and the weight is undoubtedly part of the reason for this.
+This device weighs just under 400 grams, which we can not categorize as lightweight.

 We’ve expected no less from a headset at this price, but the GSP 670 is a device that you’ll forget you’re even wearing.